| He was second at 2018 IHSA Nationals when this photo was taken and again on December 1st in the high medal division at the Holiday Tournament of

 region before IHSA shifted the regional boundary over the summer.
 Miami goes into Christmas

 Break with a solid lead over the University of Kentucky in their new region (Zone 6, Region 3).
+It was Class 8 before Savannah College of Art and Design had a blue ribbon, giving everyone

 else early hope, but the Bees bounced back to a normal SCAD day with 44 points paced by four